rki-mf1/covsonar/README.md

 > NOTE 📌: By default, the IUPAC characters N (nucleotide level) and X (amino acid level) are interpreted as any polymorphism at the respective reference position.
 To explicitly search for N or X at specific ones, they use n or x (e.g. *T306n*).

+> NOTE 📌: To include non-informative variant alleles (N resp.
+X) in the returned genome profiles, use the `--showNX` option.

 Mutation profiles consist of one or multiple mutations and can be queried by `--profile`.
 Multiple mutations following this argument mean that all notations must be satisfied by the target genome (**AND** logic).
 Multiple `--profile` arguments can be used to define alternate mutation profiles that are searched simulaatively (**OR** logic).
 The following examples will illustrate this.

 ```sh